ripytide/ks3-project/Lesson1b/slides/0-slide.md

 ## Task 2

 What colour does each of the following RGB values create?
+Try and guess first, then run the code to see if you're right.

 `[255, 0, 0]`